-Board expenses increased due to an increase in insurance premiums, as well as professional fees and technical services.
+Board expenses decreased due to a decrease in insurance premiums, as well as professional fees and technical services.
 School administration expense increased due to an increase in salaries and the related benefits, travel, as well as an increase in purchased services.
-Central services expense decreased due to the decrease in equipment, purchased services and professional and technical services.
+Fiscal services decreased due to changes in staffing during the current year.